-Printer object use the value supplied by the client in the "requesting-user-name" operation attribute of the dependent and not of interest to clients, it is not specified as a Job Description attribute.
+This REQUIRED attribute contains the name of the end user that submitted the print job.
+The Printer dependent and not of interest to clients, it is not specified as a Job Description attribute.
 This originating user id is used for authorization checks (if any) on all subsequent operation.

-Note: The Printer object needs to keep an internal originating user id of some form, typically as a

-3097 credential of a principal, with the Job object.
+Note: The Printer object needs to keep an internal originating user id of some form, typically as a credential of a principal, with the Job object.
 Since such an internal attribute is implementation-

-3100 4.3.7 job-state (type1 enum)
+3082 4.3.7 job-state (type1 enum)

 This REQUIRED attribute identifies the current state of the job.
-Even though the IPP protocol defines implementations only need to support those states which are appropriate for the particular implementation.
+Even though the IPP protocol defines seven values for job states (plus the out-of-band 'unknown' value - see Section 4.1), implementations only need to support those states which are appropriate for the particular implementation.
 In other words, a Printer supports only those job states implemented by the output device and available to the Printer object implementation.